Issue the following clearance items, as appropriate, in the order listed below:

 (Shortly after departure, altitude restrictions are no longer applicable, the controller issues an amended clearance as follows):

 “Climb and maintain Flight Level Two Four Zero.”

-“Climb via SID except maintain Flight Level Two Three Zero.”
+“Climb via except maintain Flight Level Two Three Zero.”

-- Crossing altitudes and speed restrictions on Obstacle Departure Procedure/s (ODP/s) cannot be canceled or amended by ATC.
+- Crossing altitudes and speed restrictions on Obstacle Departure Procedure/s (/s) cannot be canceled or amended by ATC.

 - Issue an amended clearance if a speed restriction is declined because it cannot be complied with concurrently with a previously issued altitude restriction.

 (An aircraft is cleared to cross Gordonsville VOR at 11,000.
 Shortly thereafter he/she is cleared to reduce his/her airspeed to 300 knots.
 The pilot informs the controller he/she is unable to comply with both clearances simultaneously.
 The controller issues an amended clearance as follows):